frederikoadr/backend-crm/README.md

 4. SuperAdmin and Admin could login
 5. SuperAdmin could remove Admin
 6. SuperAdmin could activate/deactivate Admin on Actors
-7. SuperAdmins and Admin could get all a customer data with parameter (by first_name and email)
+7. SuperAdmins and Admin could get all a customer data with parameter (by firstname and email)
 8. SuperAdmins and Admin could get all a admin data with parameter (by username)
 9. Admin could save data customers from API https://reqres.in/api/users?page=2 if customers is empty
 10. Unit test